abinit/abinit/doc/tutorial/eph4mob.md

     grain boundary scattering etc.
-    These effects may be relevant depending on the system and/or the temperature under investigation but they are not treated in this tutorial as here we mainly focus on room temperature and non-degenerate semiconductors, conditions in in which e-ph scattering is one of the most important contributions.
+    These effects may be relevant depending on the system and/or the temperature under investigation but they are not treated in this tutorial as here we mainly focus on room temperature and non-degenerate semiconductors, conditions in which e-ph scattering is one of the most important contributions.

 The generalized transport coefficients are given by [[cite:Madsen2018]]